 What is the interview process like?

-Interviews are held at the end of April for the class starting on November 1 of the same year.
+Interviews are held in March or April for the class starting on November 1 of the same year.
 Interviews are typically held on two separate days.
-Since the COVID-19 pandemic, interviews are hosted virtually over Zoom.
+Interviews may be conducted in-person or virtually over zoom.

 How is the application fee paid?